DataDog/datadog-trace-agent/README.md

 cd $GOPATH/src/github.com/DataDog/datadog-trace-agent
 make install
 ```
-You may now run the agent using `trace-agent --config /etc/dd-agent/datadog.conf`, considering
+You may now run the agent using `$GOPATH/bin/trace-agent`.
-that $GOPATH/bin has been added to your $PATH.

 ## Testing